Uniquely identifiable characteristics

 Southern Catalpa) (Catalpa bignonoides), Western Catalpa (Catalpa speciosa) and Yellow Catalpa (Catalpa ovata) which are all trees with similar, but not identically shaped, large leaves, and also (with their raised central tongue - the lower of the 5 petals) to the many Monkeyflowers such as Mimulus guttatus which are not trees and have yellow flowers.

-A deciduous tree, rather short in stature only up to 15m - 20m tall, with an open canopy.
+A deciduous tree, rather short in stature only up to 15m - 20m tall (other sources say 8 to 12m tall - take your pick, it might be too hot in America to grow 20m tall?), with an open canopy.
 A proliferous flower in early Spring.
 When it is flowering, the leaves are not predominant.
 It is originally from China and is not native to the UK, but grows here, especially along the Thames in London.
 It is extremely fast-growing and can be invasive in other parts of the World since it produces a copious number of seeds which are winged and can travel by the wind.
 It is reputedly the fastest growing tree in the World, growing 40 feet in 5 years.
 Like Buddleja, it can take root almost anywhere, on the sides of buildings etc, and it's roots are very destructive of modern structures such as sewer pipes, septic tanks, etc. It can grow to 80 feet high and has a habit of breaking in ice-storms.
 That said, it will not grow everywhere, and is only highly invasive in certain parts of the World.
 In certain parts of America the mountainsides are plastered in these purple-flowering trees.

 The tree will regenerate from root-stock earning it the name Phoenix Tree.
 The roots run deep and are able to penetrate hard compacted soils.
 It will tolerate polluted and contaminated industrial wastelands.
 Thus it has all the characteristics necessary to make it an invasive weed if it ends up in the right place.
 Seeds don't seem to take nor a seedling grow if there are nematode worms in the soil.